neyer/dewDrop/README.md

     .* #ddv1 SAME (URL) (URL)

   This statement may seem small at first, but it actually gives dewDrop a lot of power.
-It's used to link identities together - so that I can say "this facebook account is the same as this twitter acount", this email address belongs to this account, etc. If @Eve someone creates a fake trolling account @Fred, and I'm  certain it's @Eve pulling the strings, I can make this statement public:
+It's used to link identities together - so that I can say "this facebook account is the same as this twitter acount", this email address belongs to this account, etc. If @Eve creates a fake account @Fred so she can troll people, and I'm  certain it's @Eve pulling the strings, I can make this statement public:

     @Bob: #ddv1 SAME @Eve @Fred

+People who trust me and are mad at @fred for trolling will not be made at @eve.
 The standard mechanism for resoving these disputes applies; people who know @eve may disagree, @fred will probably disagree as well.
 If there are trusted friends involved that know both of us, they may want to step in to resolve this dispute.
+If there are no trusted friends, maybe we're all just better off not talking to one another.

   The 'SAME' statement also allows for a unified sense of personhood to emerge from  multiple social media accounts.
 I can make a statement about my friend on facebook, and his twitter followers will be able to make sense of the same statement.